Advanced Hi-Tech Equipment

 bank-owned properties where the water supply has been turned off.
 A

-thermal imaging camera can "see" a leak within a wall when there isn't
+thermal imaging camera can "see" a leak within a wall when there is not

 sufficient saturation of the drywall for a moisture meter to detect.